Online

 Today

-ANZSCO Code: 351111
+Baker: ANZSCO 351111

-A baker is a tradesperson who uses an oven or another concentrated heat source to bake and occasionally sells bread and other items made of flour.
+A baker (ANZSCO 351111) is a tradesperson who uses an oven or another concentrated heat source to bake and occasionally sells bread and other items made of flour.
 They bake different types of bakery items which the people consume.
 Bakers create and bake pastries, cakes, biscuits, buns, and slices of bread.

 Baker (Bread Baking) ANZSCO Code: 351111